Gospel of Judas: Significance

-Overview

-The Gospel of Judas consists of 16 chapters which document Jesus's teaching about spiritual matters and cosmology.
-According to the text, Judas is the only one of Jesus's disciples who accurately understands the words of his master.
-This Gospel contains few narrative elements; essentially, the Gospel records how Judas was taught by Jesus the true meaning of his message.

-The Gospel contains ideas which contradicted the doctrine of the early Church.
-The author says that God is essentially a "luminous cloud of light" who exists in an imperishable realm.
-Adamas, the spiritual father of all humanity, was created in God's image and dwelt in the imperishable realm.

-At the beginning of time, God created a group of angels and lower gods.
-Twelve angels were willed to "come into being [to] rule over chaos and the [underworld]".

-The angels of creation were tasked with creating a physical body for Adamas, which became known as the first man Adam.
-Gradually, humanity began to forget its divine origins and some of Adam's descendants (Cain and Abel) became embroiled in the world's first murder.
-Many humans came to think that the imperfect physical universe was the totality of creation, losing their knowledge of God and the imperishable realm.

-Jesus was sent as the Son of the true God, not of one of the lesser gods.
-His mission was to show that salvation consists in connecting with the God within the man.
-Through embracing the internal God, the man can then return to the imperishable realm.
+The Gospel of Judas is notable because it contains a gnostic reworking of the creation narratives found in the first two chapters of the Book of Genesis.
+According to the text, we inhabit an imperfect and corruptible physical world which was created by an inferior deity, and the only way for us to achieve salvation is to gain access to special knowledge, which is revealed only to an elite few favored by the supreme deity.

-Eleven of the disciples Jesus chose to spread his message misunderstood the central tenets of his teaching.
-They were obsessed with the physical world of the senses.
-The author says that they continued to practice religious animal sacrifice, which pleased the lower gods but did not help to foster a connection with the true God.
-They wrongly taught that those martyred in the name of Christ would be bodily resurrected.
+The author writes that eleven of the disciples whom Jesus chose to spread his message were obsessed with the physical world of the senses, and misunderstood the central tenets of his teaching.
+They continued to practice religious animal sacrifice, which pleased the lower gods but did not help to foster a connection with the true God.
+They taught that those martyred in the name of Christ would be bodily resurrected.

 In contrast, Jesus is able to teach Judas the true meaning of his life, ministry and death.
 Mankind can be divided into two races, or groups.
 Those who are furnished with the immortal soul, like Judas, can come to know the God within and enter the imperishable realm when they die.
 Those among the same group as the other eleven disciples cannot enter the realm of God and will die both spiritually and physically at the end of their lives.
 As practices that are intertwined with the physical world, animal sacrifice and a communion ceremony involving "cannibalism" (the consumption of Jesus' flesh and blood) are condemned as abhorrent.
-The other Gospels say that Jesus had to die in order to atone for the sins of humanity.
-The author of the Gospel of Judas expresses the view that this sort of substitutionary justice only pleases the lower gods and angels; that the true God is gracious and does not demand any sacrifice.